Introduction to Data Breach

 Understanding Data Breach

 Now, It is not a simple concept.
-It is a complex process which involves lots of phases; These phases may be divided into different sections as per the attack carried out under each phase.
+It is a complex process which involves lots of phases.
+These phases may be divided into different sections as per the attack carried out under each phase.
 These phases may include the research part, analysis part, attacking part, misuse of data, and others.
-This paragraph takes us to the news section.
-Let us discuss it in brief.

 Well, to be broadly classified, there can be four different phases of a data breach which are:

-1. Research – This is basically finding the loophole in the system.
+a.
+Research: This is basically finding the loophole in the system.
 The intruder tries to find any loophole or weakness in the system using which it can attack a particular set of data.
-The next phase which follows is Attack

-2. Attack – In this phase, the intruder or cyber attacker tries to make initial contact either through a network or through a social attack.
+b.
+Attack: In this phase, the intruder or cyber attacker tries to make initial contact through a network or a social attack.
 This is one of the most important phases as the intruder sometimes also tries to make friendly contact so that the victim does not get any doubt about the possibility of a data breach.

-3. Network/Social attack – This could be further divided into two attacks named a Network attack and the other as a Social attack.
-Let’s discuss each of them one by one.
-Let’s first discuss Network attacks.
+c.
+Network/Social Attack: This could be further divided into two attacks: a Network attack and a Social attack.

-4. Ex-Filtration – Once the intruder gets access to the organization network, then the intruder reaches easily to sensitive data, which is highly confidential to misuse it.
+d.
+Ex-Filtration: Once the intruder gets access to the organization network, the intruder easily reaches sensitive data, which is highly confidential to misuse it.
 The intruder can use this sensitive data in any way it wants to access it.